Carbon Monoxide Safety and Information

 - Have fuel-burning heating equipment and chimneys inspected by a qualified professional every year before cold weather arrives.
 During the heating season, clear filters and filtering systems of dust and dirt.

-- Be sure to open the flue for adequate ventilation when using a fireplace.
+- Be sure to open the flue for adequate and safe ventilation when using a fireplace.